-Case managers can play an important role in educating patients and families and can connect them with appropriate community resources and services.
+Clinicians can play an important role in educating patients and families about chronic health conditions and can connect them with appropriate community resources and services.

 Try to start by appreciating that people living with chronic disease are often living with loss—the loss of physical function, independence, or general well-being.
 Empathize with patients who feel angry, sad, lost, or bewildered.
 Ask, "Is it hard for you to live with these problems?"
 From there you can refer patients to community resources that may meet their needs or, when available, recommend a disease management program or case managers in the community.